Y-Ali/Powershell_Azure/readme.md

 	`az webapp create —name projectwebapp —resource-group projectresourcegroup —plan resourceplan`

-17. Now, if you go to Microsoft Azure, you should see those 3 things created.
+17. If you go to Microsoft Azure, you should see those 3 things created.

-18. Next
+18. Great!
+Now let's go change that YAML file that was created ealier.
+We need to add tasks that will 'package' our files, create a zip, and then move those files to our artefact folder.

+`- task: DotNetCoreCLI@2
+  displayName: 'Dotnet Publish'
+  inputs:
+    command: publish
+    publishWebProjects: True
+    arguments: '--configuration $(buildConfiguration) --output $(Build.ArtifactStagingDirectory)'
+    zipAfterPublish: True`

+`- task: PublishBuildArtifacts@1
+  displayName: 'Publish Build Artifacts'`